-establishing and sustaining a culture of safety;
+establishing and sustaining a culture of safety for SPHM;

-establishing a formal, systemized SPHM program;
+establishing a formal facility SPHM program;

 incorporating ergonomic design principles to provide a safe environment of care;